What Is Acne?

 On the other hand, if you perceive your child’s acne as a problem and he or she does not, be patient.
 You cannot force him or her to want treatment.
 As friends mature and there are changes in attitude about acne and acne treatment, your child likely will approach you about seeing a doctor.

-Acne almost always can be controlled with medication, although results may not be seen for weeks or months.
-For example, most medicines that are applied to the skin (topical) work within four to eight weeks.
-Tretinoin may show peak results in three to six months.
-Laser acne treatment may work faster.
+Acne almost always can be controlled with medication, although results may not be seen for weeks or months.* For example, most medicines that are applied to the skin (topical) begin to show improvement within several weeks.* Tretinoin may show peak results in several months.* Laser acne treatment may work faster.*

 Watch Dr. Rubinstein discussing acne and acne scarring on American Health Journal on PBS